orbeon/orbeon-forms-doc/form-runner/component/timestamp.md

 `fr:timestamp` must be bound to the `xs:dateTime` type.

 In addition, it expects a value with a timezone offset or the suffix `Z` for UTC.
+For example these are valid values:

+- `2024-06-30T12:34:56Z`
+- `2024-06-30T12:34:56+02:00`

+The following is not a valid value, because it doesn't have a timezone offset and represents a *local time*:

+- `2024-06-30T12:34:56`

-For example, `2024-06-30T12:34:56Z` or `2024-06-30T12:34:56+02:00` are valid values, while `2024-06-30T12:34:56` is not.
-The standard `current-dateTime()` function returns a value with the timezone offset, so it can be used to set the value of a timestamp component to the current time.
+In particular, the standard `current-dateTime()` function returns a value with the timezone offset, and it can be used to set the value of a timestamp component to the current time:

+- [Formulas](/form-builder/formulas.md): see the "Initial" or "Calculated Value" formulas
+- [Action syntax](/form-builder/actions-syntax.md): see the `<fr:control-setvalue>` action
+- [simple process](/form-runner/advanced/buttons-and-processes/actions-form-runner-control-setvalue.md): see the `control-setvalue()` action

-While the timezone offset in the value can have meaning, the main function it serves is to refer to an absolute point in time (or *instant*).
-That timezone offset is not used for formatting the value to the user, see below.
+_NOTE: While the timezone offset in the value can have meaning, its main function is to refer to an absolute point in time (or *instant*).
+That timezone offset is not used for formatting the value to the user, see below._

 ## Timezone